 Objects made from Japanese handmade papers (part of larger series)

 Untitled (yellow cream), side view

 Untitled (yellow cream), Monoprinted Gampi and found frame

 These pairs of monoprints are cross-printed on two individual sheets of handmade Japanese paper.
-Each side bears the 'damage' of the other, and the pale, textured second ghost print displays a record of this act of crushing/colliding.
-They are joined by a hand-drawn line that crosses the space between them.
+Each print bears the 'damage' of the other.
+The pale, textured second ghost print displays a record of this act of crushing/colliding.
+They are joined by a hand-drawn line that crosses the space between them, and can be hung separately or together.
 The placement of the plates is unique for each pair in the edition.

 Reciprocals I Pair of monoprints with pencil on Mura Rokubu, 1/5